-Treatment for advanced prostate cancer explained
+Treatment for advanced (metastatic) prostate cancer

 Us TOO A non-profit education and support network of over 300 support group chapters worldwide, providing men and their families with free information, materials and peer-to-peer support.
 The organization was founded in 1990 by 5 men with prostate cancer.

 Patient.info Dr Sarah Jarvis MBE provides an overview.

 Information for Health Professionals / Researchers (10 links)

 PubMed Central search for free-access publications about Prostate Cancer MeSH term: Prostatic Neoplasms US National Library of Medicine PubMed has over 22 million citations for biomedical literature from MEDLINE, life science journals, and online books.
 Constantly updated.

 PCEC A national consortium founded in 1988 promoting early detection, research, education and awareness for prostate cancer and all prostate conditions.
 The Web site includes details of PCEC awareness programmes, cancer information, articles, and reseach.

 This list of publications is regularly updated (Source: PubMed).